Now, everything in the stocks market boils down to one thing.

 For the maths lovers out there, this is what the calculations would look like.

 Simple returns are super similar to total returns however, they are generally used to calculate returns on investments after they have been sold.
-Generally, simple returns are expressed in a form of percentage.
+Generally, simple returns are expressed in a form of percentages.

 You can calculate Simple Returns using the following formula: